jaepass/commercejs-react-checkout/README.md

 }
 ```

-The response will be stored in the `shippingCountries` object you initialized earlier in our data object.
+The response will be stored in the `shippingCountries` object you initialized earlier in the constructor.
 You will then
-be able to use this countries object to iterate and display a list of countries in a select element, which you will be
+be able to use this countries object to iterate and display a list of countries in a `select` element, which you will be
 adding later.
 The `fetchSubdivisions()` function below will walk through the same pattern as well.

 A country code argument is required to make a request with